-The Chinese BYD e6 has a 48 kWh lithium-ion iron phosphate battery giving it a range of 240-300 km and a battery life of 2000 cycles.
+The BYD e6 has a 48 kWh lithium-ion iron phosphate battery giving it a range of 240-300 km and a battery life of 2000 cycles.
 It consumes 21.5 kWh/100 km in taxi service, and can be recharged in 30 minutes.
 There are four different power combinations for the e6: 75 kW, 75+40 kW, 160 kW and 160+40 kW.
 The two-motor options are 4WD.
-A fleet of 45 e6 taxis is being trialed in Hong Kong during 2013, and 50 in London, UK.
+A fleet of 45 e6 taxis was being trialed in Hong Kong during 2013, and 50 in London, UK.
 A similar and successful trial in Shenzen in 2010 resulted in 800 e6 taxis being commissioned there.
 The Shenzen police use 500 BYD e6 vehicles.
 Mass is 2020 kg.
 The US version is to have a 60 kWh battery pack and a 160 kW motor.
 BYD is backed in the USA by Berkshire Hathaway.
 BYD electric buses are operating in Holland.

 In Tokyo the first three Nissan EV taxis undertook a 90-day trial in 2010, promoted by California-based Better Place, which was focused on infrastructure rather than vehicles.
 Rather than recharging the actual vehicles, the entire battery pack was swapped in about one minute, since the taxis needed to travel an average of 360 km during a 10-hour day.
 The Japanese government supported the Tokyo trial to establish the practicality of converting the city's 60,000 taxis to EV, eliminating a billion tonnes of vehicle CO2 emissions annually, and requiring 300 battery-swap stations.